EOxServer/eoxserver/docs/sphinx/en/rfc/rfc13.rst

 by the WCS-T standard.

 The format of the ingested coverage data is not considered by the WCS-T standard at all.
-Neither it can be annotated by the WCS-T request or by the WCS-T *OperationMetadata*.
+Neither it can be annotated by the WCS-T request nor by the WCS-T *OperationMetadata*.
 Thus we assume the format selection is left at discretion of the WCS-T implementation.

 The WCS-T standard requires that certain metadata shall be provided by the client.